UhOhSpiders/Cyber-Dancer/README.md

 - A specially authored MIDI track is played in sync with this.
 Each note within this track triggers a new visual.
 - The MIDI track generates no audio, and is used purely for signal purposes.
 Tone.js parses the MIDI track, and via Tone.js's Draw class, schedules callback functions to create the graphics.
 - This approach allows for the straightforward authoring of new levels using any DAW.
 MIDI tracks can be recorded in real-time alongside the MP3, "quantized" automatically, and then easily tweaked if needed.
-- Although the user can't hear the MIDI track, the pitch information of each note is passed as an argument to the scheduled callback function, and determines which collumn the note falls in.
+- Although the user can't hear the MIDI track, the pitch information of each note is passed as an argument to the scheduled callback function, and determines which column the note falls in.
 The pitch information is also used to select specific dance moves for the animated characters.
 This aims to create identifiable sequences and give a sense of choreography to the dance routines.

 #### 3D animation in a web browser
 - This project uses the popular Three.js library to display the graphics.